atomisadev/atomisadev/README.md

 I work mainly with JS 🟨 and TS 🟦 to make web applications and software for people and developers to use.
 I have also made a few Steam release games which have all been archived now and made open-source through itch.io.

-## What am I working on?
-I am currently working on a 2D JavaScript Graphics Engine currently named Mirage.
-It's a solo project, meaning it's just me working on it.

 🔗 Links
 - [Website](https://atomdev.cf/)